 Mr. Bobo is the director of global food and water policy at The Nature Conservancy.
 He is also the chief executive officer of Futurity, a food foresight company, and is the author of the 2021 book “Why smart people make bad food choices.”
 Earlier, he was the chief communications officer and senior vice president for global policy and government affairs at Intrexon Corp.
 Prior to joining Intrexon he worked at the US Department of State for 13 years as a senior adviser for global food policy.
 In 2015 he was recognized by Scientific American as one of the 100 most influential people in biotechnology.
 He received bachelor’s degrees in biology, psychology and chemistry, a master’s degree in environmental science, and a juris doctorate degree, all from Indiana University.

-Vice president and director of fixed income and chief economist
+Chief economist and director of fixed income management

 The Commerce Trust Co.

 Mr. Colbert is the chief economist and director of fixed income management with The Commerce Trust Co.
-He joined the company in 1993 and has investment responsibilities for more than $19 billion in fixed income assets.
+He joined Commerce in 1993 and has investment responsibilities for over $28 billion in fixed income assets.
 He directly manages the Commerce Short-Term Government and the flagship Commerce Bond strategies.
-Prior to joining Commerce, he worked for The Cincinnati Gas and Electric Co., Fifth Third Bank, and ARMCO Inc. He received a bachelor’s degree in nuclear engineering from the University of Cincinnati and a master’s degree in business administration from Xavier University.
+Prior to joining Commerce Bank, he worked for The Cincinnati Gas and Electric Company, Fifth Third Bank, and ARMCO Inc. He received his bachelor of science degree in nuclear engineering from the University of Cincinnati and a master of business administration degree from Xavier University.